ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - **upgrade** Note the current version number of the instrument (Help->About)

-- **upgrade** Take screen shots of running instrument.
+- **upgrade** Take screenshots of running instrument.
 This ensures it is restarted as it was found and enables you easily to spot changes in config.
 Items to include:
     1. blocks
     1. each perspective
     1. current configuration each tab
-    1. running ioc's available configs
+    1. running IOC's available configs
     1. other configurations and components and synoptics

-- **upgrade** Record any open labview VI which are running.
+- **upgrade** Record any open LabVIEW VI which are running.

 - **upgrade** Stop running instrument `ibex_stop_server.bat`.